 Tomato and eggs over rice is a dish you'll find on many Chinese restaurant menus, but it's so incredibly easy to make that I never order it.
 The only preparation is chopping the scallions and tomatoes, and you'll most likely have everything else already in your pantry or refrigerator.
 This is the definition of real Chinese comfort food to me.

 In a small bowl, mix the cornstarch with 1 tablespoon water.
 Add to the tomato mixture, stirring until the sauce is thickened.
 Add the eggs back in and cook for 1 more minute, stirring to mix.
+Taste and add more salt, if needed.
 Serve over rice.